Blow (film): Track listing

+Release

+Blow was released to North American theaters on April 6, 2001.
+To promote the film, pocket-size rectangular mirrors were distributed at advance screenings.
+The promotional items attracted criticism for appearing to promote cocaine use, as the mirrors resembled ones used to cut cocaine.

+With a budget of roughly $30 million, Blow managed to earn $53 million domestically and $30 million internationally for a worldwide total of $83,282,296.

 Reception

-Blow performed below expectations at the box office.
-With a budget of roughly $53 million, it managed to earn just under $53 million domestically, but raised just over $30 million internationally for a worldwide total of $83,282,296.

-The film holds an approval rating of 55% at Rotten Tomatoes, based on 141 reviews, with a weighted average score of 5.8/10.
+The film holds an approval rating of 56% at Rotten Tomatoes, based on 142 reviews, with a weighted average score of 5.8/10.
 The site's consensus is: "With elements that seem borrowed from movies like Goodfellas and Boogie Nights, Blow is pretty much been-there-done-that despite another excellent performance from Johnny Depp.
 It, also, becomes too sentimental at the end."
-On Metacritic, the film has a weighted average score of 52 out of 100, based on 34 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 52 out of 100, based on 34 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Rob Gonsalves from eFilmCritic.com gave the film four out of five stars stating: "Blow isn't really a classic, but it's a sobering story well-told."

 Roger Ebert gave the film two and a half out of four stars; he questioned the value of making Jung the subject of this film, stating: "That's the thing about George [Jung].
 He thinks it's all about him.
 His life, his story, his success, his fortune, his lost fortune, his good luck, his bad luck.
 Actually, all he did was operate a toll gate between suppliers and addicts.
 You wonder, but you never find out, if the reality of those destroyed lives ever occurred to him."
 David Nusair of Reel Films also questioned making a film about Jung, stating "The biggest problem with Blow is that Jung is such a complete moron."
 Nusair concludes that while it "is not a bad film ... the central character of George Jung just doesn't seem worthy to be the center of attention."

 Christopher Smith from Bangor Daily News gave the film a "D+", stating "Blow is ultimately more about charisma than it is about truth, more about Depp's smooth strut and tousled hair than it is about George Jung's fatal flaws—his stupidity, desperation, ego and small-town greed."

 Penélope Cruz was nominated for the Golden Raspberry Award for Worst Actress for her performances in Blow as well as Captain Corelli's Mandolin and Vanilla Sky.